 One of the biggest reasons people are apprehensive to begin lifting is due to inexperience.
-However, weightlifting classes review optimal strength exercises and help people feel confident enough to hit the gym on their own.
+However, weightlifting classes review optimal strength exercises and help people feel confident enough to hit the gym independently.

 If you’re starting a new weightlifting class, we’ve got a few tips you’ll want to check out.
 Let’s explore some basic weightlifting standards to ensure your workout goes smoothly.